 Most commonly, amblyopia arises due to unrecognized refractive errors such as anisometropia, followed closely by eye misalignment in the form of strabismus.
-Click on the links above to read our detailed description of anisometropic amblyopia and strabismus, respectively.
+Click on the links above to read our detailed descriptions of anisometropic amblyopia and strabismus, respectively.

-Nonetheless, visual deprivation in early infancy, regardless of the cause, usually results in very deep amblyopia that does not respond well to conventional treatment, which is why appropriate causal treatment (e.g. cataract extraction or ptosis correction) should be initiated soon and prior to any other interventions.
-In severe deprivation amblyopia then, the cause should be treated before the amblyopia itself.
+Nonetheless, visual deprivation in early infancy, regardless of the cause, usually results in very deep amblyopia.
+Such amblyopia does not respond well to conventional treatment.
+Therefore, appropriate causal treatment (e.g., cataract extraction or ptosis correction) should be initiated soon and prior to any other interventions.
+In severe deprivation amblyopia, then, the cause should be treated before the amblyopia itself.

 As we have discussed extensively in some of our previous blogs, the goal in amblyopia treatment is the improvement of monocular visual acuity as well as binocular visual function – stereovision.

-In anisometropic amblyopia, the causal correct refractive correction is often all that is needed as many children respond well to that alone.
+In anisometropic amblyopia, the causal refractive correction is often all that is needed as many children respond well to that alone.
 It leads to the improvement of monocular as well as binocular visual function.

-Surgical correction of strabismus – before or after?
+Surgical Correction of Strabismus – Before or After?

 In severe eye misalignment, conventional amblyopic interventions such as occlusion and vision training will usually improve monocular visual acuity, but they will fail to improve stereovision to the desired degree.
 Therefore, special prism glasses or even surgery will sometimes be needed even before, or during amblyopia treatment.